gerkovink/ResearchSeminar_1/README.md

 If you use GitHub; you're done! congrats.
 If not, please integrate `Git` into `R-Studio`, or place your `R-Studio` projects into something that does version control, such as [Google Drive](https://www.google.com/drive/), [DropBox](https://www.dropbox.com/), [OneDrive](https://onedrive.live.com), [SurfDrive](https://www.surfdrive.nl/en) or any of the other major cloud-based file hosting platforms around.

 #### Tip 7 - Learn Markdown
 Use [markdown](http://daringfireball.net/projects/markdown/) or [rmarkdown](http://rmarkdown.rstudio.com) to communicate your project to the masses (or clients).
 It is easy, it allows for weaving your text and code into a single document and it makes the things you do much more reproducible.
+It exports as anything you'd like - although I would suggest HTML files as they are cross-device readable.
+Oh, and this `Readme.MD` file is also written in markdown - as well as directly online editable in GitHub!
+As are most major code files.

 #### Tip 8 - Go with the flow
 Your own workflow, that is!
 If you have decided on a foundation for your project workflow, all that rest is a workflow itself.
 I like to develop all my projects according to [this nested workflow](https://github.com/gerkovink/Pooling_MI), because it results in an effortlessly archivable project folder.
 But choose whatever floats your boat.